Apollo-Level2-Web-Dev/TypeScript-Assignment-1/task_description.md

 ---

-## Problem 2
+## Problem 2  🧨🧨

-Declare an interface for a `person` with properties `name` and `age`, then create a generic function that takes an array of persons and a second parameter of type T, and returns a new array with only the elements of the first array that are of type T. Call the function with an array of persons and a specific type to filter by.
+Write a function that takes in an array of objects with properties `name` and `age`, and returns only the objects where the person's age is greater than or equal to 18,
 ---

 ## **Problem 3:**